Reverse (TV series): Synopsis

-After experiencing the bankruptcy and sudden death of her father, sudden disappearance of boyfriend Joon-hee and younger brother Jae-min faced huge difficulties, interior designer Kim In-yeon discovered that all of the misfortunes came from Taeyang Group.
-From that day, she decided to take revenge on those who created misfortune to her family.
+Following the bankruptcy and sudden death of her father, as well as the disappearances of her boyfriend Joon-hee and younger brother Jae-min, interior designer Kim In-yeon faced significant challenges.
+She discovered that all these misfortunes were linked to Taeyang Group.
+From that day on, she resolved to take revenge on those responsible for her family's suffering.